alexander-alleman/alexander-alleman.github.io/_publications/20170803-Structural_Acetone_Carboxylase.md

 title: "Structural basis for the mechanism of ATP-dependent acetone carboxylation"
 collection: publications
 permalink: /publication/20170803-Structural_Acetone_Carboxylase
-excerpt: 'This paper was the report on the first structral data of acetone carboxylase'
+excerpt: 'This paper was the report on the first structural data of acetone carboxylase'
 date: 2017-08-03
 venue: 'Scientific Reports'
 paperurl: ''